 Goggled eyes and busy hands must focus on the size, shape, and hues all while working in a hot flame.
 The softened glass can be manipulated in many different ways, numerous planned techniques in just one bead, yet sometimes the result is a glorious surprise.
 Hot colors look different in cooled completion, but the individual beauty reveals exceptional vibrancy.

 Revisiting period craft with a modern twist spawns a new age of art to wear.

 To attain this mark, I first acquired a set of metal punches, solid anvil and lots of different metal blanks.
 Everyone has a hammer, right?
-Stamping is kind of like the story of the three bears… Hitting with the hammer can’t be too hard or it will bend the piece; too soft will not create an even impression; but just the right amount of pressure produces an impression that is clear and deep enough to be read.
+Stamping is kind of like the story of the three bears… Hitting with the hammer can’t be too hard, or it will bend the piece; too soft will not create an even impression, but just the right amount of pressure produces an impression that is clear and deep enough to read.
 Practice makes perfect and once you get the hang of it, such fun!